 - Keep vegetables ready as directed.
 Boil potatoes.
 Remove the outer skin.
 Mash, keep aside.
 Put all other vegetables in a container, cook without adding water.
 Cooking in the pressure cooker makes the task easy.
 Combine mashed potato and cooked vegetables.

 - Add red chili powder, coriander-cumin powder (optional), garam masala powder, sugar, salt, and torn bread slices to the vegetable mix.
 Mash them together, make a firm dough.
 If you find it loose, add a few slices of bread.

 - Pinch out a big lemon-sized piece of dough.
 Make the cutlet by pressing the dough into your palm.
 You can shape it either oval or love/heart shape.
 Coat them with the semolina-breadcrumbs mix.
-Heat two tablespoons oil and ghee and mix in a pan.
+Heat two teaspoons of oil and ghee mix in a pan.
 Fry the cutlets in a shallow bath of oil, turning over when one side looks brown.
 You want both sides to get that perfect golden brown color.
 This may take about four minutes on medium-high.
 You can cook 4-5 cutlets in one batch.
 Repeat the procedure for the entire dough.